doitian/archive-202002-iany.me/content/page/about.md

 date = "2017-01-15T23:47:32+08:00"
 title = "About"
 share = false
-description = "I'm Ian Yang, Partner and CTO of 3pjgames.
+description = "I'm Ian Yang, Software Developer.
+I'm working in Game Development now.
 I also worked for Groupon, Intridea, iZENEsoft and Augmentum before."
 +++

-I'm Ian Yang, Partner and CTO of [3pjgames][1].
-I also worked for [Groupon][2], [Intridea][3], [iZENEsoft][4] and [Augmentum][5] before.
+I'm Ian Yang, Software Developer.
+I'm working in Game Development now.
+I have worked for [Groupon][2], [Intridea][3], [iZENEsoft][4] and [Augmentum][5] before.

+My current interests are high permance backend software development, machine learning and blockchain.

-I focus on game design and development now, especially the techniques to deliver high performance back-end, game automated build, test, publish and deployment.
+I have several year experiences in game design and development, especially the techniques to deliver high performance back-end, game automated build, test, publish and deployment.

 I also did several years web development for POS and payments system, as well as server-side application development in field advertising, information retrieval, machine learning and data mining.